Dicke model: Experimental realizations

 Schematic representation of two schemes to experimentally realize the Dicke model: on the left, the equilibrium approach based on the dipole coupling between the two levels and, on the right, the nonequilibrium approach based on two-photon processes, namely stimulated Raman scattering.
 Only the latter scheme is used to realize the Dicke model.

 The simplest realization of the Dicke model involves the dipole coupling between two-level atoms in a cavity.
 In this system, the observation of the superradiant transition is hindered by two possible problems: (1) The bare coupling between atoms and cavities is usually weak and insufficient to reach the critical value $\lambda_c$, see Eq.
 (6).
 (2) An accurate modelling of the physical system requires to consider $A^2$ terms that according to a no-go theorem, may prevent the transition.
 Both limitations can be circumvented by applying external pumps on the atoms and creating an effective Dicke model in an appropriately rotating frame.

 In 2010, the superradiant transition of the open Dicke model was observed experimentally using neutral Rubidium atoms trapped in an optical cavity.

 In these experiments, the coupling between the atoms and the cavity is not achieved by a direct dipole coupling between the two systems.

 Instead, the atoms are illuminated by an external pump, which drives a stimulated Raman transition.

 This two-photon process causes the two-level system to change its state from down to up, or vice versa, and emit or absorb a photon into the cavity.

 Experiments showed that the number of photons in the cavity shows a steep increase when the pump intensity crosses a critical threshold.

 This threshold was associated with the critical coupling of the Dicke model.

+An alternative realization was demonstrated using a single trapped ion, where the coupling between the ion's motional and electronic degrees of freedom was used to simulate the quantum Rabi model and observe its associated superradiant-type phase transition.

 In the experiments, two different sets of physical states were used as the down and up states.
 In some experiments, the two states correspond to atoms with different velocities, or momenta: the down state had zero momentum and belonged to a Bose-Einstein condensate, while the up state had a momentum equal to sum of the momentum of a cavity photon and the momentum of a pump photon.
 In contrast, later experiments used two different hyperfine levels of the Rubidium atoms in a magnetic field.
 The latter realization allowed the researchers to study a generalized Dicke model (see below).
 In both experiments, the system is time-dependent and the (generalized) Dicke Hamiltonian is realized in a frame that rotates at the pump's frequency.

+More recently, the Dicke superradiant phase transition was observed in a magnonic system, in which collective spin excitations (magnons) in a magnetic material were coupled to a cavity mode, extending experimental realizations of the model beyond atomic and ionic platforms.